UW-COSMOS/project-docs/presentations_reports/milestone_2/interim_report.md

 DAVEN annotation engine:

 #### Table, Figure, and Equation Extraction
-ANKUR and JOSH
+ANKUR and JOSH: the abstract of what you are doing, maybe one or two *key* visuals

 #### Model Extraction
-PAUL Fonduer model
+PAUL Fonduer model: the abstract of what you are doing, maybe one or two *key* visuals

 ## Technical Overview
 *FOLLOWING THE GENERAL OUTLINE ABOVE, THIS IS WHERE WE NEED DETAILS OF ALGORITHMS AND PIPELINE WITH QUANTITATIVE/QUALITATIVE RESULTS*